KION Group: Foundation and beginnings

+Acquisitions and expansion abroad

-In January 2009 KION Group formed a China-based forklift manufacturing joint venture, Kion Baoli (Jiangsu) Forklift, with Jiangsu Shangqi Group and Jingjiang Baoli Forklift.
-In May 2010 KION Group acquired full management control of Kion Baoli.
+In January 2009, Kion Group formed a China-based forklift manufacturing joint venture, Kion Baoli (Jiangsu) Forklift, with Jiangsu Shangqi Group and Jingjiang Baoli Forklift.
+In May 2010, Kion Group acquired full management control of Kion Baoli.

-In March 2011, KION Group and the Indian engineering company Voltas agreed to form a new joint venture, Voltas Materials Handling, comprising the two companies' material handling equipment operations in India.
-KION Group acquired Voltas' 34% shareholding in the venture in November 2012.
+In March 2011, Kion Group and the Indian engineering company Voltas agreed to form a new joint venture, Voltas Materials Handling, consisting of the two companies' material handling equipment operations in India.
+Kion Group acquired Voltas' 34% shareholding in the venture in November 2012.

-In August 2012, the China-based Shandong Heavy Industry's Weichai Power subsidiary agreed to acquire a 25% stake in KION Group for €467 million, and a 70% majority stake in Kion's hydraulics business for €271 million.
+In August 2012, the China-based Shandong Heavy Industry's Weichai Power subsidiary agreed to acquire a 25% stake in Kion Group for €467 million, and a 70% majority stake in Kion's hydraulics business for €271 million.

-In February 2013 KION Group agreed to sell the product rights to the Linde brand's reach stacker, empty container handler and laden container handler product lines to the Finnish crane manufacturer Konecranes for an undisclosed sum.
+In February 2013, Kion Group sold product rights for Linde brand's reach stacker, empty, and laden container handlers to Finnish crane manufacturer Konecranes for an undisclosed sum.

-In June 2016 KION Group acquired Dematic to make them the global leader in advanced material handling solutions.
+Initial public offering and further expansion

+The company was listed on the Frankfurt Stock Exchange on 28 June 2013, and in September 2014, the company was admitted to the MDAX of the Frankfurt stock exchange.

+Also in September 2014, Voltas Material Handling was renamed Kion India.
+Since then, the company has been selling forklift trucks with electric drives, combustion engines and warehouse technology products under the Voltas and Baoli brands in India.

+The Belgian company Egemin was acquired in 2015, followed by the US-based company Retrotech in 2016.

+In June 2016, Kion Group acquired Dematic for €1.9 billion.
+In 2017, the Group headquarters with around 200 employees was relocated from Wiesbaden to a new development area at Frankfurt Airport.
+One year later, Kion opened the Kion Digital Campus in Frankfurt, where digital projects are developed and implemented.

+In 2018, Kion Group expanded its presence in China and agreed a strategic partnership with EP Equipment Co.
+Ltd in the light-duty or "entry-level" warehouse equipment segmente.
+KION has acquired a minority stake in the Chinese truck manufacturer, which in the previous year, 2017, achieved record shipments of 50,000 units.

-In July 2019, an announcement by KION Group and BMZ Holdings mentioned they will host a 50/50 joint venture that will manufacture lithium-ion batteries (64V, 48V) for the KION Group's trucks at the BMZ HQ manufacturing facility.
+In July 2019, Kion Group and BMZ Holdings announced a 50/50 joint venture to manufacture lithium-ion batteries (80V, 48V) for the Kion Group's trucks at BMZ's manufacturing facility.
+In November, Kion India opened a production facility for diesel and electric forklift trucks as well as battery-powered pallet trucks and reach trucks on an area of around 25 hectares in Pune, India.

-Brands

-KION Group sells its products under the following brand names: